Gladioul/Renpy_ollama_local_AI_configuration/README.md

 This ren'py project is a functional concept of how using ren'py connected to ollama.cpp could bring a nice full local Chatbot, this repo provides a project of renpy to customize it and the project build.

 ##  Set up
+First download the project clicking in Code -> Download in Zip or us git
 ###  Option A:
-1. Download only the  Build folder according to your SO
+1. Use only the  Build folder according to your SO
 2. Download ollama and download the model via ollama
 3. Run the model on Ollama
 4. Start the .exe
 5. Start the game, and YOU GOT IT

 ### Option B:
-1. Download this game folder and move to your folder where the other renpy projects are stored or create a new one and overwrite it with this one (Other way is only changing the scrypt.rpy file)
+1. Get the game folder and move to your folder where the other renpy projects are stored or create a new one and overwrite it with this one (Other way is only changing the scrypt.rpy file)
 2. Download ollama and download the model via ollama
 3. Run the model on Ollama
 4. Launch the project